mark-rolich/RulersGuides.js/README.md

 Rulers can be locked, so that one of the rulers will scroll along the page and the other will be always visible.

+Guides can be snapped to defined number of pixels.

 Demo is available at http://mark-rolich.github.io/RulersGuides.js/

 Following hotkeys are available: